tramitit/guides/en/slovakia/certificate_of_slovak_ancestry.md

 ---
-title: "Certificate of Slovak ancestry"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
+- Slovakia
+date: '2024-06-07'
-description: "Guide to obtaining a Certificate of Slovak Ancestry"
+description: Learn how to acquire a Certificate of Slovak Ancestry to prove heritage for Slovakian citizenship by descent.
+Required documents and procedure explained.
 draft: false
+meta_title: 'Certificate of Slovak Ancestry: How to Obtain and Who Needs It'
+title: 'Certificate of Slovak Ancestry: How to Obtain and Who Needs It'
-translationKey: "slovakia-certificate_of_slovak_ancestry"
+translationKey: slovakia-certificate_of_slovak_ancestry
 ---

 ## Description
 ### What is it?